rasbycoin-project/rasbycoin/how-to-install-on-linux.md

  RasbyCoin Project          https://rasbycoin.com

-# This is Build and Error Guide for RasbyCoin Compilation
+This is Build and Error Guide for RasbyCoin Compilation
-#

-This guide will be more familiar to Ubuntu 16.04 users.
-#

 # Install the dependencies :